-The general relativistic Poynting-Robertson effect Classical and Quantum Gravity, submitted, 2008.
+The general relativistic Poynting-Robertson effect Classical and Quantum Gravity, vol. 26, 055009, 2009.
 Abstract

 The general relativistic version is developed for Robertsons discussion of the Poynting-Robertson effect that he based on special relativity and Newtonian gravity for point radiation sources like stars.
 The general relativistic model uses a test radiation field of photons in outward radial motion with zero angular momentum in the equatorial plane of the exterior Schwarzschild or Kerr spacetime.